Mr6one/EQuant/README.md

 ## QConfigMapping

-QConfigMapping allows to save quantization scheme in yaml format to avoid its creation every time.
+QConfigMapping allows to save quantization scheme in yaml format to avoid its generation every time.
 Moreover, you can make sure that it was generated correctly and containes right information:

 ``` python